wp-plugins/sexybookmarks/readme.txt

 = Recent Updates =
+* REMOVED WARNING MESSAGES ABOUT WP_FOOTER AND WP_HEAD
 * Added notices in dashboard for users who do not have wp_footer and/or wp_head in their theme
 * Fixed SAFE_MODE issue regarding fopen()
 * Fixed mkdir() issue by changing to wp_mkdir_p()